RebelliousX/TwinPad/Readme.md

 **Note:** This compiler keyword was introduced in Visual Studio 2014 CTP to fix the buggy and remaining TLS issues in Windows XP, since it is out of support, it can't be fixed.
 Newer versions of Windows (Vista +) don't have these issues.
 For more information see this [bug report](https://connect.microsoft.com/VisualStudio/feedback/details/1789709/visual-c-2015-runtime-broken-on-windows-server-2003-c-11-magic-statics), or [here](http://www.btday.com/access-violation-on-static-initialization/) for the same issue but with code.

-> Note: If you are using Visual Studio 2013, there is no need for this.
+> **Note:** If you are using Visual Studio 2013, there is no need for this.
 Except you might have to change the platform toolset to use **Visual Studio 2013 - Windows XP (v120_XP)** instead.
 For both TwinPad and wxWidgets.
 This is necessary to make TwinPad work under Windows XP!
 The plugin will throw Access Denied with error 998 for inaccessible memory location. wxWidgets have an issue with Thread Local Storage (TLS) when the library is used in a DLL (Dynamic Link Library) as you might have read in the `Setup.h` file when changing wxUSE_COMPILER_TLS value.
 See this bug [ticket](trac.wxwidgets.org/ticket/13116).
 They fixed it for earlier versions of Visual Studio (v11) and when using Windows SDK v7.1, but it remains for newer Visual Studio v14 (2015) and newer Windows SDK v8.1

+> **Note 2:** If you are using wxWidgets development build downloaded via github terminal window, you might not have `setup.h` file.
+You have to copy `setup0.h` and paste then rename it to `setup.h`.
+The file is found in `\wxWidgets\include\wx\msw` For more information, read the `install.txt` file included in wxWidgets for Microsoft Windows (MSW).

 One last thing, almost done.
 You need to set Environment Variable for Windows so that Visual Studio can see wxWidgets directory using $(WXWIN) variable.
 By doing this, it makes wxWidgets installation portable to other computers or even yours if you decided to change the directory of wxWidgets, and you don't have to modify your project files to accommodate.